epinio/epinio/docs/user/howtos/certificate_issuers.md

         - '*.example.com'
 ```

-Note: This uses the staging endpoint for testing.
+Note: This uses the Letsencrypt staging endpoint for testing.
+More information in the [cert-manager ACME docs](https://cert-manager.io/docs/configuration/acme/dns01/).

-You can then install Epinio:
+You can then install Epinio, without cert-manager, pointing to the new cluster issuer:

 ```
-epinio install --tls-issuer=dns-staging
+epinio install --skip-cert-manager --tls-issuer=dns-staging
 ```

-### Existing Private CA
+### Cluster Issuer for Existing Private CA

 According to the instructions from https://cert-manager.io/docs/configuration/ca/, follow these steps: